genner-lab/nyasa-crabs/README.md

 ***

-ddRAD_analysis.txt Script used for population structure
+ddrad_analysis.txt Script used for population structure

 Admixture_and_PCA.R The R code used for the analyses of the population structure